 I’ll never forget the first time I tried zucchini bread.
-It was at a summer figure skating training camp in Lake Placid as a teenager (yeah, have we talked about that little blast from the past before?
-The secret lives of food bloggers eh?).
+It was at a summer figure skating training camp in Lake Placid as a teenager (the secret lives of food bloggers eh?).

 The mom of one of my friends had made several loaves for all us ladies to share during our time at the camp.
-And I was fully convinced that it was one of the best things I’ve ever eaten.
-I mean, there was zucchini in the bread??
+And I was fully convinced that it was one of the best things ever.
+I mean, there was zucchini in the bread?
 It blew my mind.

 And then, in true teenage fashion, I promptly forgot about it and never had zucchini bread again until a few years ago.
 Womp womp.

 These days, my obsession is going stroooong.

 Which brings us to today.
 And this honey cinnamon zucchini bread!
 Which took me about a bazillion tries to get just the way I wanted.

 But!
 It’s finally here – a sweet but not super sweet bread filled with zucchini, honey, whole wheat flour and even some applesauce.